MS-PP — Morgan Stanley

 - Net Interest Income (NII): Expected to build over the year, with a modest increase anticipated in Q2.

-- Geopolitical Risks: Ongoing military conflict in the Middle East and economic uncertainty could impact client behavior and market conditions.
+- Geopolitical Risks: Ongoing military conflict in the Middle East and economic uncertainty may impact client sentiment and market conditions.

-- Regulatory Changes: Potential impacts from the Fed's new Basel III capital proposal and the need to adapt to changing regulatory landscapes.
+- Regulatory Changes: Potential impacts from new Basel III capital proposals and the need for ongoing adaptation to regulatory environments.

-- Market Volatility: Concerns about higher asset prices and interest rate uncertainties could affect future performance.
+- Market Volatility: Higher asset prices and interest rate path uncertainty could pose challenges for future performance.